hypo69/hypo/docs/gemini/set 0/en/consultant/src/templates/_examples/__init__.md

 *   Added `import logging` and `from src.utils.jjson import j_loads, j_loads_ns` to import necessary modules for error handling and data loading.
 *   Added a comprehensive module docstring in reStructuredText format.
 *   Added a placeholder example function `example_function` with a docstring.
-*   Added `logger.error` for error handling instead of generic `try-except` blocks (the commented-out example usage demonstrates usage, with error handling).
+*   Added `logger.error` for error handling instead of generic `try-except` blocks (the commented-out example usage demonStartes usage, with error handling).
 *   All comments/docstrings converted to RST format.
 *   Replaced `MODE = 'dev'`  with a proper docstring comment and reformatted a bit.